Multilayer Insulation

 Our MLI blankets have been used on countless spacecraft and satellites, from Low Earth Orbit to Geostationary Orbit and beyond.
 Aerospace Fabrication & Materials has produced MLI for “Big Science” missions, individual satellites, and constellations of satellites as well as the International Space Station, which has MLI and shields on the lab, airlock, nodes, and various truss elements.

-Our engineers will work with you to perform the appropriate trade studies, examining which materials, optical properties, and thickness will be best suited in a MLI blanket for your upcoming mission.
-Contact AFM today for MLI design details and specifications and see how we can help make your dream a reality.
+Our engineers and multilayer insulation technicians will work with you to perform the appropriate trade studies, examining which materials, optical properties, and thickness will be best suited in a MLI blanket for your upcoming mission.
+Contact AFM today for MLI design details and specifications and see how we can help make your aerospace insulation blankets a reality.

 Learn more about AFM’s capabilities and services—from multilayer insulation to cryogenic testing—by downloading our PDF: